How Much Equity Do You Need to Refinance Your Mortgage?

 However, borrowers eligible for a VA cash-out refinance may be able to withdraw more with less equity.
 Current VA guidelines allow lenders to approve cash-outs for up to 100% of a property’s appraised value, although some lenders set their maximum LTV at 90%.

-In certain instances, it may be possible for eligible VA applicants with low equity to take out cash and still refinance when other lenders would deny them for a simple rate-and-term refi.
+In certain instances, it may be possible for eligible VA applicants with low equity to take out cash and still refinance when other lenders would deny them a simple rate-and-term refi.

 Advantages of Refinancing With Little or No Equity